LeanneCodes/GinTopia_NEW/README.md

 # GinTopia

 ## Introduction
-GinTopia is a cocktail events bar and hosts classes, where people come to learn how to make their favourite gin-based cocktails and discover new flavours they may have not encountered before.
+GinTopia is a cocktail events bar and hosts classes, where people come to learn how to make their favourite gin cocktails and discover new flavours they may have not encountered before.
 Their aim is to inform people on the different types of gin and what role these gins have.
 For example, Ableforth's Bathtub Gin is great for a dry martini, whereas, Four Pillars Olive Leaf Gin, is best for a dirty martini.

-Intrigued visitors can book a class directly on the website and see their booking(s) in one place, where they can edit or delete their booking(s).
-However, they must create an account and be logged in to create a booking.
+Registered account users can book a class directly on the website and see their booking(s) in one place, where they can edit or delete their booking(s).
+Those who don't have an account, won't have access to do this and will need to create an account in order to so.
 This is an opportunity for GinTopia to collect user data and use it for marketing purposes if they wish to do so.

 [GinTopia Website](https://gintopia-new.herokuapp.com/)